ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 - Bind the project to an existing **_Github repo_**
 - Start and perform basic configurations for your Ionic project using the powerful **_Ionic CLI_**
 - Serve and see your app running on **_Ionic dev server_** which includes:
-- **_Live reload:_** every time you change a file you will see the changes without refreshing
+- **_Live reload:_** every time you change a file, you will see the changes without refreshing
 - **_Tasks and watchers:_** every time you change a file, **_Gulp_** tasks running on the background will perform certain procedures that will ease the development (for example **_sass compilation and minification_**)

 ## <a name="step-2">Step 2 - Ionic templates & AngularJS navigation</a>

 This step corresponds with [this](http://startapplabs.github.io/starting-with-ionic/#/30) slide of the **_presentation_**, and this **_commit_** ([`e8d787b`](https://github.com/startapplabs/jsconfuy/commit/e8d787b489c7f29e2b11a58169be4d16a70e1914)) represents the starting point of this step.
-Please checkout this commit so we are all in the same page: `git checkout e8d787b`
+Please checkout this commit so we are all on the same page: `git checkout e8d787b`

-In this step we are going to remove all the example files that came with the **_Ionic starter project_** and add our own starter files.
+In this step, we are going to remove all the example files that came with the **_Ionic starter project_** and add our own starter files.

 This app will have information about Uruguay's Javascript Conference 2015 (JSConfUY 2015).
-To serve that purpose the content will be the following:
+To serve that purpose, the content will be the following:
 - 3 main views containing
 	- **_Speakers_** information
 	- **_Venue_** information